Kija Chosŏn: Chinese records

-Chinese records before the Qin dynasty (Note: It is true that the Burning of books and burying of scholars made a lot of the original pre-Qin dynasty books missing,but the ones which are later compiled from old sources are still treated as pre-Qin.) describe Kija (箕子) as the paternal uncle (or brother in other records) of the last king of the Shang dynasty, the tyrannical King Zhou, but contain no mention of king Zhou's relationship with Gojoseon.
+Chinese records before the Qin dynasty (Note: It is true that the Burning of books and burying of scholars made a lot of the original pre-Qin dynasty books missing, but the ones which are later compiled from old sources are still treated as pre-Qin.) describe Kija (箕子) as the paternal uncle (or brother in other records) of the last king of the Shang dynasty, the tyrannical King Zhou, but contain no mention of king Zhou's relationship with Old Chosŏn.
 Kija was imprisoned by the tyrant until the downfall of Shang Kingdom, when King Wu of Zhou released him.

-Records written after the Qin dynasty, when the Han dynasty and Gojoseon were at war, add that Kija led 5,000 to the east of present-day Beijing, as written in the "Geography" section of the Book of Han (although some, especially in China, believe him to have moved to present-day Korea), and became the founding king of Kija Chosŏn.
-In Sima Qian's Shi Ji, Kija is mentioned in the following sentence:
+Records written after the Qin dynasty, when the Han dynasty and Old Chosŏn were at war, add that Kija led 5,000 to the east of present-day Beijing, as written in the "Geography" section of the Book of Han (although some, especially in China, believe him to have moved to present-day Korea), and became the founding king of Kija Chosŏn.
+In Sima Qian's Shiji, Kija is mentioned in the following sentence:

 Korean historiography

 No contemporary Korean sources existed for Kija Chosŏn, and the oldest sources produced in Korea were from the Goryeo dynasty.
-The earliest Korean record about Kija Chosŏn can be seen from Samguk Yusa, (Note: No contemporary Korean sources exist for Kija Chosŏn, and the oldest sources produced in Korea about Korean history were from the Goryeo dynasty, as history books made before their times were usually lost, either through war or book burnings.
+The earliest Korean record about Kija Chosŏn can be seen from Samguk yusa, (Note: No contemporary Korean sources exist for Kija Chosŏn, and the oldest sources produced in Korea about Korean history were from the Goryeo dynasty, as history books made before their times were usually lost, either through war or book burnings.
 However, Samguk Sagi and Samguk Yusa have some authority as they are said to be compilations of records that were much older than the date those books were published, which were accessible at the time of the project.)

-It was widely believed that Kija Chosŏn was located on the Korean Peninsula, replacing Gojoseon of Dangun.
-But some Korean scholars believed that Kija settled west of Gojoseon, based on records from "Geography" section of the Book of Han, and the Korean Samguk Yusa that suggests that Gojoseon continued to coexist with Kija Chosŏn after the migration of Kija.
-These scholars believed that Kija's influence was limited to western part of Gojoseon.
+It was widely believed that Kija Chosŏn was located on the Korean Peninsula, replacing Old Chosŏn of Dangun.
+But some Korean scholars believed that Kija settled west of Old Chosŏn, based on records from "Geography" section of the Book of Han, and the Korean Samguk yusa that suggests that Old Chosŏn continued to coexist with Kija Chosŏn after the migration of Kija.
+These scholars believed that Kija's influence was limited to western part of Old Chosŏn.

 The Genealogy of the Cheongju Han Clan (청주한씨세보) lists the names of 73 rulers of Kija Chosŏn and their periods of reign; however, it is not widely accepted by current Korean mainstream historians.

-Wiman Joseon is said to begin with the usurpation of the throne from Jun of Gojoseon and the line of kings descended from Kija.
+Wiman Joseon is said to begin with the usurpation of the throne from Chun of Old Chosŏn and the line of kings descended from Kija.